 - Fictional Country: The series makes reference to the South American country of San Pasquale.
 Which is not real.

-- Fox News Liberal: Or rather "ABC Conservative" in this case.
+- Fox News Liberal: Or "ABC Conservative" in this case.
 Mackenzie is mentioned as having been a moderate Republican before becoming an independent.
 Despite this, she is never seen to have many (if any) particularly conservative/libertarian traits.
 And although she's mentioned as clashing with the Democrats sometimes, it's rarely ever at the forefront, and we see her having rather pitched and heated battles against the Republicans instead (and indeed, the main Democrat on the show—Keaton—is portrayed much more favorably than the main Republican, Speaker Templeton).
-It gets to the point where it starts to feel like Mac's former Republicanism is merely an Informed Attribute that was given to her so that the presumably liberal writers could hold her up as an example and say "See?
-Any reasonable Republican would eventually leave the party and crusade against it on every issue!"
+It gets to the point where it starts to feel like Mac's former Republicanism is merely an Informed Attribute.

 - Happily Married: Templeton and his wife Sara—it's disarming and almost creepy when compared to how evil Templeton can be when he wants to be.

 - President Allen and her husband Rod are also Happily Married, though certain episodes do highlight the tension that sometimes comes between them.
 They manage to work it out.

 - Headbutt of Love: Mackenzie and Rod do this quite often.
 It's kind of adorable.